 By working all aspects of the core, you become better able at lifting heavier weights, making stirring the pot a great choice for strength training.

-It may sound counter-intuitive but most people with back problems actually have a strong back.
-What they lack is spinal endurance and stability particularly whilst other parts of the body move.
-By practising anti-rotation, flexion and extension movements, exercises like stirring the pot help to stabilise everything around your back to improve the core strength required to combat lower back pain.
+By practising anti-rotation, flexion and extension movements, exercises like stirring the pot help to stabilize everything around your back to improve the core strength required to combat common causes of lower back pain.

 Muscles Worked During Stir the Pot

-Stirring the pot is a great way to engage and strengthen your anterior core muscles, predominantly the abdominals.
-To a lesser extent, your lats, lower back, obliques and shoulders will also receive a work out and keeping your glutes tight adds strength here too.
+Stirring the pot is a great way to engage and strengthen your anterior core muscles, primarily the abdominals and obliques.

-Once you are able to perform to perfection, and this doesn’t have to mean lots of reps and long durations, it’s a fantastic exercise as a stand-alone activity or as a warm-up or cool down as part of a circuit.
-Our top tip would be to keep your core fresh for this, so if you’re using it as part of a circuit, bear in mind not to overwork that core before or after!
+Once you are able to perform the movement with proper technique, it’s a fantastic exercise as a stand-alone activity or as a warm-up or cool down as part of a circuit.
+Our top tip would be to keep your core fresh for this, so if you’re using it as part of a circuit, bear in mind not to overwork that core before or after.